-Second state of the extremely rare Lord Baltimore Map, first issued in A Relation of Maryland; Together with a Map of the Countrey…Papenfuse speculated that the map may have been prepared by Jerome Hawley and John Lewger, but the maker remains unknown.
-The map is the first map to focus on Maryland and is of great significance in border disputes with Pennsylvania, where the map was used as evidence by the Penn family against Maryland because the map showed the 40th parallel too far south.
-The dispute was not settled until the Mason-Dixon line in the 1760s.
-Drawn from Smith's and Thorowgood's explorations.
+Fine wide margined example of the rare Lord Baltimore Map, first issued in A Relation of Maryland; Together with a Map of the Countrey . . .
+Ppenfuse speculated that the map may have been prepared by Jerome Hawley and John Lewger, but the maker remains unknown.
+The map is the first map to focus on Maryland and is of great significance in border disputes with Pennsylvania, where the map was used as evidence by the Penn family against the Calvert family, the proprietors of Maryland, because the map showed the 40th parallel too far south.
+The dispute was not settled until effort by Ferdinando John Paris to bring the families together in the early 1730s resulted in several rounds of litigation before the courts in England, which was ultimately resolved in the 1750s and resulted in the surveys by Mason and Dixon.
+The map is drawn largely from Smith's and Thorowgood's explorations.
 This state corrects the 40th Parrallel.
 Burden 240.
-An excellent example with full wide margins and early color.
-Reinforced at the lower centerfold in the margin.
+An excellent example with full wide margins (3 inches!) and a strong, dark impression.

 John Ogilby (1600-1676) was an English geographer and publisher, one of the most prominent of the seventeenth century.
 Little is known of his early life but by 1619 he was apprenticed to John Draper, a dancing-master in London.
 He worked as a dancing-master, courtier, and theater owner form 1620-1641.
 From 1649 he worked as a poet, translator, and publisher of classical texts.
 It is only in the last decade of his life that he entered into geography.